Rigidity of bordered polyhedral surfaces: Energy functionals on the moduli spaces of polyhedral metrics

 where

 When $\tau$ is a hyperbolic triangle, another continuous map $\gamma$ is defined as

 where

 If we consider the moduli space of triangles with one or two interior edges, similar map can be defined on $\Omega^{E}_{s}$, $\Omega^{H}_{s}$, $\Omega^{S}_{s}$ when $s=1,2$.
 We still denote them by $\xi$ and $\gamma$.
-Then the following result is straightforward because of the monotonicity of $\xi_{h}(t)$, $\gamma_{h}(t)$. \begin{lemma} The continuous maps $\xi$, $\gamma$ defined in above are homeomorphic to its image. \end{lemma} Now we introduce several energy functionals on the moduli space of triangles.
+Then the following result is straightforward because of the monotonicity of $\xi_{h}(t)$, $\gamma_{h}(t)$. \begin{lemma} The continuous maps $\xi$, $\gamma$ defined in (\ref{xi}),(\ref{gamma}) are homeomorphic to its image. \end{lemma} Now we introduce several energy functionals on the moduli space of triangles.
 For $s=1,2,3$, we define line integral function

-By Poincar\'{e}'s Lemma and Lemma \ref{path}, above functions are well-defined.
-The following two lemmas investigate the convexity of these energy functionals. \begin{remark} Function $F^{E}_{s}(u)$, $F^{H}_{s}(u)$ and $F^{S}_{s}(u)$ were first introduced in \cite{Luoarxiv} when $s=3$. \end{remark} \begin{lemma} The Hessian matrix of the four energy functionals defined above can be represented as $c\mathrm{D}\mathrm{A}\mathrm{D}$, where $\mathrm{D}$ is a diagonal matrix in which each element of the main diagonal are positive, $c$ is a positive number, and $s=2,3$. \end{lemma} \begin{proof} Let us first consider the Hessian matrix of $F^{E}_{3}(u)$.
-A routine substitution gives
+By Poincar\'{e}'s Lemma and Lemma \ref{path}, above functions are well-defined. \begin{remark} Function $F^{E}_{s}(u)$, $F^{H}_{s}(u)$ and $F^{S}_{s}(u)$ were first introduced in \cite{Luoarxiv} when $s=3$. \end{remark} \begin{lemma} Let $F^{E}_{s}$, $F^{H}_{s}$, $F^{S}_{s}$, $G^{H}_{s}$ be defined in ($\ref{function}$).
+The following statements hold: \begin{itemize} \item[$(a)$]The integral $F^{E}_{s}$ is locally convex when $s=3$ and locally strictly convex when $s=1,2$. \item[$(b)$]The integral $F^{S}_{s}$ is locally strictly convex for $s=1,2,3$. \item[$(c)$]The integral $G^{H}_{s}$ is locally strictly convex when $s=1,2$. \item[$(d)$]The integral $F^{H}_{s}$ is locally strictly convex for $s=1,2,3$. \end{itemize} \end{lemma} \begin{proof} Some computations indicate that the function defined in ($\ref{function}$) is smooth.
+It suffices to verify the convexity by computing the Hessian matrix.
+Let us first consider the Hessian matrix of $F^{E}_{3}(u)$.
+Observe that